nadinezab/kc-house-prices-prediction/README.md

 1. Which locations within the King County area have the highest average house prices?

-Understanding what locations to focus the advertising campaign on is key for our stakeholders.

 2. Which house attributes increase sale price?

-Understanding home buyers' preferences can focus our campaign and help us guide clients willing to undertake renovations prior to selling.

 3. Does time of the year have an impact on house sales?

-Understanding seasonal trends will influence when the campaign should be launched.

 ## Components